Translated using DeepL

 See also the blog post introducing this server.

-How compute servers work
+How to work on compute servers

-Run long running processes (an hour or more) at a reduced priority (in the range 10-19, 19 being the lowest), for example nice ./your_program or nice -n 15 ./your_program.
+Run long-running processes (an hour or more) at a reduced priority (in the range 10-19, 19 being the lowest), for example nice ./your_program or nice -n 15 ./your_program.

 To change the priority of an already running process, you can use the command renice command, but beware that a process may be running on multiple threads and changing the priority for one process may change the priority of only one thread.
-For example, you can get a listing of all the threads of your processes, including the priority, as follows:
+For example, you can get a listing of all the threads of your processes, including priority, as follows:

 ps x -Lo pgid,pid,tid,user,nice,tty,time,args